Alexander Peacock: Premier for the third time

-Millie, Lady Peacock
+Personal life

-In January 1901 Alex Peacock married Millie Gertrude Holden in Port Fairy.
-Millie, Lady Peacock was active in community organisations like the Red Cross, and carried much of her husband’s local electoral work, earning the title ‘the deputy member for Allandale’.
+In January 1901, Peacock married Millie Gertrude Holden in Port Fairy.
+Millie, Lady Peacock was active in community organisations like the Red Cross, and carried much of her husband's local electoral work, earning the title 'the deputy member for Allandale'.
 When Alex Peacock died in 1933 Lady Peacock was persuaded to stand for his seat in a by-election, becoming the first woman member of the Victorian parliament.
-Her maiden speech – recalling her husband’s legislation on worker’s wages and conditions – was her last; she announced her retirement before the next election, in 1935.
+Her maiden speech – recalling her husband's legislation on worker's wages and conditions – was her last; she announced her retirement before the next election, in 1935.

 Australian Natives' Association

 Alex Peacock joined the Creswick branch of the Australian Natives' Association in 1881, and became branch secretary in 1882, a position he held until 1901.
 In 1884 he was elected to the ANA board of directors, and in the following year was appointed Chief President.
-He was three times the Chief President, in 1885-1887 and 1893-1894, and a member of the board until 1904.
+He was three times the Chief President, in 1885-1887 and 1893–1894, and a member of the board until 1904.
 He was always an active office holder in the association, expanding its membership and branches in the 1880s, and leading it into an increasingly public role in the 1890s, especially in area of Federation.

-Peacock’s high profile within the Australian Natives Association assisted his parliamentary career.
+Peacock's high-profile within the Australian Natives Association assisted his parliamentary career.
 As a benefit society the ANA was banned from undertaking party political activity, but in the late 1880s and the 1890s ANA members formed the backbone of the organisations supporting Liberal candidates in the electorates.
-Peacock learnt his brand of ‘advanced Liberalism’ in ANA lectures and debates: a commitment to full democracy, including woman suffrage, and to active state intervention in the interests of public welfare.
-Beatrice Webb described him as having neither ‘intellectual conviction nor intellectual prejudices’, but ‘ready to try any plausible remedy for actual suffering’.
+Peacock learnt his brand of 'advanced Liberalism' in ANA lectures and debates: a commitment to full democracy, including woman suffrage, and to active state intervention in the interests of public welfare.
+Beatrice Webb described him as having neither 'intellectual conviction nor intellectual prejudices', but 'ready to try any plausible remedy for actual suffering'.

 Mason

-Peacock served as Grand Master of the United Grand Lodge of Victoria (Masonic Lodge or Freemasons) from 1900–1905.
+Peacock served as Grand Master of the United Grand Lodge of Victoria of Freemasons from 1900 to 1905.
 At age 39 he was the youngest person ever to obtain that position in Australian Freemasonry, before or since.
 He pleaded heavy parliamentary commitments when he retired as Grand Master in 1905.